 Prefer not to visit our clinic in-person?

-- Prefer not to travel to see us (such as during a snowstorm or school closure).
+- Don't want to travel to see us (such as during a snowstorm or school closure)

 "Virtual physiotherapy" means a phone or video call

 We use Physitrack - a secure healthcare platform for video calls.
 It's just like video chatting with someone over FaceTime, WhatsApp, or Zoom, except it's more secure and designed for physiotherapy.
 If you'd prefer a lower tech approach, a simple phone call can work too.

 During your virtual physiotherapy session, by video or by phone, a physiotherapist can provide:

 - a provisional diagnosis;

 - a management plan.

 For example, a management plan could include a home exercise program and other advice on what to do (and not to do) at home.
 You physiotherapist can monitor your progress and help you achieve your goals as quickly as possible.

 On a video call, we can assess how you're moving, teach you exercises, and demonstrate self-care techniques.
 We can even teach your family members, or others in your household, how to assist you.